 If you are a resident of a community in the San Bernardino National Forest, you know that you and your family live under the constant threat of fire.
-The forest and brush that surrounds you has the potential during a large part of the year to become a raging inferno that can wipe out your home and all the businesses and structures in your community.
-Along with the thousands of people who visit the mountain communities on weekends and on vacation, you therefore have a major reason to prevent a wildfire from taking its toll.
+During a large part of the year, the forest and brush that surrounds you has the potential to become a raging inferno that can wipe out your home, including all businesses and structures in your community.
+Along with the thousands of people who visit the mountain communities on weekends and on vacation, we all have a major responsiblity to prevent a wildfire from taking its toll.

 Wildfires happen.
-Lightning strikes, careless smokers, sparks from a machine and other natural and human factors can cause a fire.
-So, if we are being realistic, it's not a case of whether a wildfire is going to start, it's when.
-Residents of Idyllwild and Pine Cove know how close their homes came to being destroyed when the Bee Canyon fire came to the western edge of town in 1996 before winds at the last minute moved it away from the community and it was finally contained.
-What can we – the people who live here – do to prevent another fire from burning our homes to the ground?
+Lightning strikes, careless smokers, sparks from a machine, in addition to other natural and human factors can cause a fire.
+So, if we are being realistic, it's not a case of whether a wildfire is going to start – it's when.
+Residents of Idyllwild and Pine Cove know how close their homes came to being destroyed when the Bee Canyon fire came to the western edge of town in 1996.
+Thankfully, winds at the last minute moved the blaze away from the community and it was contained.
+What can we, the people of the mountain communities, do to prevent another fire from burning our homes to the ground?
 PLENTY!

 How the Fire Safe Council Helps